Conference Schedule

 Virginia Judges and Lawyers Assistance Program

-This insightful panel discussion will offer innovative approaches to judicial wellness across various states.
-This panel will examine how judicial wellness programs are developing and how they support judges facing the unique stresses and mental health challenges of the judicial profession.
-Panelists include Retired Judge Sandra Engel from New Mexico, who brings extensive experience in judicial support initiatives; Justice Mann from the Supreme Court of Virginia, an advocate for enhancing mental health resources in the judiciary; Charlene Reilly, a key member of the Virginia Judge and Lawyers Assistance Program, known for her hands-on experience in judicial mental health; and Hetal Challa, Wellness Coordinator from the Supreme Court of Virginia, whose work focuses on creating sustainable wellness frameworks for the state’s judiciary.
+Panelists include Retired Judge Sandra Engel from New Mexico, who brings extensive experience in judicial support initiatives; Justice Thomas P. Mann of the Supreme Court of Virginia, an advocate for enhancing mental health resources in the judiciary; Justice Beth Walker of the Supreme Court of West Virginia; Charlene Reilly, a key member of the Virginia Judge and Lawyers Assistance Program, known for her hands-on experience in judicial mental health; Hetal Challa, Wellness Coordinator from the Supreme Court of Virginia, whose work focuses on creating sustainable wellness frameworks for the state’s judiciary; Joan Bibelhausen; and Heidi Alexander, IWIL’s Immediate Past Board President.

 This session will explore diverse strategies used to foster resilience and mental well-being in the judiciary, discuss successful state-level programs, and address the barriers to implementing effective wellness initiatives.
 Panelists will share best practices, lessons learned, and provide practical insights for creating a supportive environment within the judicial system.